-The curriculum at Morganton Day School is based upon a framework that allows for the integration of subjects as well as the opportunity for in-depth exploration of topics.
-Using inquiry-based learning, students are encouraged to develop critical thinking skills in order to help them become efficient and effective learners.
+The curriculum at Morganton Day School is built on a framework of the integration of subjects as well as the opportunity for in-depth exploration of topics.
+Using inquiry-based learning, students develop critical thinking skills in order to help them become efficient and effective learners.
 The classroom is a beginning point; teachers use available resources to extend learning which may include local, regional, and global communities.
 The school is committed to a philosophy of experiential, holistic education which includes strong components for community interaction, service projects, and global awareness.

-Morganton Day School is authorized by the International Baccalaureate Organization to offer the Primary Years Programme for grades JK-4.
+Morganton Day School is authorized by the International Baccalaureate Organization to offer the Primary Years Programme for grades JK3-4th.

 Everyday Math, a math curriculum which facilitates higher levels of thinking and an inquiry approach to learning, has been adopted in grades K-6 for the coming year.
 Open Court Reading, a comprehensive reading/language arts program, is taught in grades JK-2 and Pegasus, a literature-based reading program, is used in grades 3-5.